Liujingze11/Dragon-core/README.md

 #### frontend
 ![RISC-V流水线](images/image2.jpeg "流水线")
+- instr_realign.sv：Adjusts the instruction stream to ensure that instructions are aligned properly for decoding.

-- The frontend folder is related to the Front End and Instruction Decode (ID) stages.
+The frontend folder is related to the Front End and Instruction Decode (ID) stages.
-- bht.sv: Branch History Table (BHT), a part of branch prediction.
+- bht.sv: BHT (Branch History Table) predicts the direction of branch instructions to enhance instruction flow.
-- btb.sv: Branch Target Buffer (BTB), another part of branch prediction.
 - ras.sv:The RAS (Return Address Stack) is a data structure used in processor design for storing and restoring return addresses of function calls.
+- btb.sv: BTB (Branch Target Buffer) caches the destination of recently executed branch instructions to speed up branch instruction execution.
 - instr_scan.sv: Responsible for scanning, identifying, and handling instructions entering the decode phase.
-- instr_queue.sv: Instruction Queue stores instructions waiting to be processed.
+- instr_queue.sv: Instruction Queue stores instructions waiting to be processed.Buffers instructions before they are issued to ensure a steady flow to the execution units.
 - fronted.sv: Defines the module interface and instances of some internal submodules.

+#### ID
+- compressed_decoder.sv:Decodes compressed instructions into their full-sized counterparts if the processor supports compressed instruction sets.
+- decoder.sv:Translates binary instruction codes into a set of control signals for the execution units.

+#### Issue
+- issue_read_operands.sv：The "Issue Read" stage dispatches ready instructions with their operands to the execution units.

+#### Excute
+- alu.sv:ALU (Arithmetic Logic Unit) performs arithmetic and logical operations.
+- csr_buffer.sv:Temporarily holds the results of CSR operations before they are written back to the registers.

 #### cache_subsystem
 ![RISC-V流水线](images/image3.jpeg "流水线")